ddhruvkr/Online_Abuse_Detection/README.md

 The model parameter can have values 'BiRNN', 'Attn', 'CoAttn' representing different models.

 TODO:
 1) Still using Keras functions for padding.
-Replace them with Pytorch
+Replace them with Pytorch function.
+2) Possibly try BERT (should perform even better).